 Traveling to Croatia?
-Here are 10 items you must taste when it comes to authentic Croatian food.
-From cheese, to liquors, desserts, and seafood, you’ll find a lot of Italian influence, fine wines, and European cafe culture when visiting Croatia.
+Here are 10 items you must taste when it comes to Croatian food.
+From cheese, to liquors, desserts, seafood, and more!
+You’ll find a lot of Italian influence, fine wines, and European cafe culture when visiting Croatia.

 1. Pag Cheese

-Seafood was another popular choice.
-From grilled trout, to clams, and oysters.
-You could order just about anything raw, steamed, sauteed, or mixed in a risotto.
+Croatian food includes an abundance of seafood, from grilled trout, to clams, shrimp, and the best oysters in the world.
+With so much of the country’s coastline along the Adriatic sea, there’s fresh seafood available daily.
+You could order just about anything raw, steamed, sautéed, or mixed in a risotto.
 If you do order fish, be prepared that it will likely be served whole on your plate.

 4. Candied Oranges